 If you’re serious about making money from wildlife photography, you’ll have to market yourself and your images.
 Doing things like selling photos at craft fairs and running wildlife photography workshops can help to get your images and your name out there.

-It is also worthwhile to give talks to promote your images and to seek out certain clients like newspapers and magazines.
-As with any of the genres here, taking the photographs is only the beginning, marketing them is key.
+It is also worthwhile to give talks to promote your image and to seek out certain clients like newspapers and magazines.
+As with any of the genres here, taking the photographs is only the beginning; marketing them is key.

-Also, for medium or large formats, film can produce a 400 megapixel image.
+Also, for medium or large formats, a film can produce a 400-megapixel image.
 Furthermore, there are many professionals who still yearn for the experience provided by film photography that digital photography just can’t match.